-1. Southeastern Arizona, Arizona
+1. Southeastern Arizona

 “The bottomless blue sky is my cathedral,” writes John Kelly of Glendale, California, of the San Pedro River area.
 “It’s like you have arrived as a birdwatcher and are walking on hallowed ground,” reports Charles Morris of Owensboro, Kentucky.